Tendai-Memory/Data-cleaning/README.md

-# Data-cleaning
+# Data-analyst
-In this project, I illustrate end-to-end data cleaning and manipulation to drive business insights
+In this project, I illustrate how to analyze sales, profit, and customer trends to understand business performance and identify opportunities for improvement.